beaston02/CamsterRecorder/README.md

 edit lines 6 and 8 to set the path for the directory to save the videos to, and to set the location of the "wanted.txt" file.

-Add one model per line.
+Add models to the "wanted.txt" file (only one model per line).
 The model should match the models name in their chatrooms URL (http://camster.com/webcamcam/{modelname}/{uid}).